cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -frontend.query-rejection.enabled
   [enabled: <boolean> | default = false]

-  # List of query attributes for rejection.
+  # List of query attributes that queries will be matched against.
+Query will be
+  # matched against each of those query attributes separately and if query
+  # matches any of them then it will be rejected.
   [query_attributes: <list of QueryAttribute> | default = []]

 # Duration to delay the evaluation of rules to ensure the underlying metrics